seeq12/seeq-email-addon/docs_src/source/installation.md

 # User Installation
+THIS ADD-ON HAS BEEN DEPRECATED.
+FOR SEEQ VERSIONS >=R60, CUSTOMERS SHOULD USE THE NOTIFICATION FEATURE IN THE CORE SEEQ PRODUCT.

 ## Requirements
 If you want to install the **Condition Monitor Scheduler** Seeq add-on, you will need:

 - Seeq Data Lab (>=R58.2)
+- Seeq Server (>=58.2, <=R60)
 - Seeq administrator access
 - Seeq SaaS deployment (the Email service is not available for on-prem deployments)